muadrahman/Parkinsons-disease-ditection/README.md

 ## Results

-- **Initial Model Accuracy:** The accuracy of the initial model before tuning is 84.6%.
+- **Initial Model Accuracy:** The accuracy of the initial model before tuning is 84%.
-- **Accuracy After Tuning:** Hyperparameter tuning improves the accuracy to 87.2%.
+- **Accuracy After Tuning:** Hyperparameter tuning improves the accuracy to 87%.
-- **Accuracy After Feature Selection:** The accuracy improves to 92.3% after selecting the most important features.
+- **Accuracy After Feature Selection:** The accuracy improves to 92% after selecting the most important features.
-- **F1 Score for Healthy Individuals:** 80%
-- **F1 Score for Diagnosing Parkinson's Disease:** 95.2%
+- **F1 Score for Diagnosing Parkinson's Disease:** 95%

 Hyperparameter tuning and feature selection lead to a significant improvement in the model's performance, demonstrating the importance of these steps in the machine learning process.